 Project Date: 2014-2019

-EnCompass is a subcontractor to John Snow Inc. for the AIDSFree project, which aims to improve the effectiveness of high-impact, evidence-based HIV interventions, and accelerate the speed with which these interventions are brought to scale at the country-level.
-Through Gender and Quality Improvement advisor roles, EnCompass provides capacity development and technical support to USAID missions, host-country governments, and HIV/AIDS implementers at the local, regional, and national levels building on the accomplishments of USAID’s predecessor project, AIDSTAR-ONE.
+EnCompass serves in Gender and Quality Improvement advisor roles for the AIDSFree project, which aims to improve the effectiveness of high-impact, evidence-based HIV interventions, and accelerate the speed with which these interventions are brought to scale at the country-level.
+EnCompass provides capacity development and technical support to USAID missions, host-country governments, and HIV/AIDS implementers as a subcontractor to John Snow, Inc. Operating at the local, regional, and national levels, this project builds upon the accomplishments of USAID’s predecessor project, AIDSTAR-ONE.

 Project Date: 2013-2014